gabezurita/fin_friend/README.md

 ### Functionality:

-This app uses a background process gem ([clockwork](https://github.com/Rykian/clockwork)) and a Procfile ([foreman](https://github.com/ddollar/foreman)) to update the interest accrued on a user's card on a daily basis, and to update a user's credit card's balance at end of month.
+This app uses a background process gem ([clockwork](https://github.com/Rykian/clockwork)) and a Procfile ([foreman](https://github.com/ddollar/foreman)) to update the interest accrued on a user's opening monthly balance at close of business, and to update the card's balance at the end of month.
 See Procfile, clock.rb, and related models and methods.

 `$ gem install foreman`